Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 The appearance of hopping combinations such as $t_2t_6$, which do not conserve $t_{2g}$ and $e_g$ occupancy, may appear surprising at first.
 If the ground state doublets have approximate configuration $(t_{2g})^5 (e_g)^2$, one might expect terms mixing the occupancy to be forbidden at low orders, because they do not connect ground states.
 However, in reality, neither occupancy is preserved by either spin-orbit coupling or the full Coulomb terms, which are treated exactly (not perturbatively) in this approach.

 For general parameters, we expect all three couplings to be finite.
-The computed hopping-dependence of $K, J, \Gamma$ are shown in Fig.~\ref{fig:kcouplings} for the choice $t_1 = |t_3|/4, t_4 =t_5= -|t_3|/4, t_6 = +0.1$ eV, which is compatible with the {\it ab-initio} estimates.
-With this choice, we interpolate between the limits of dominant ligand vs. direct hopping.
+The computed hopping-dependence of $K, J, \Gamma$ are shown in Fig.~\ref{fig:kcouplings} for the choice $t_1 = |t_3|/4, t_4 =t_5= -|t_3|/4, t_6 = +0.1$ eV.
+These ratios of hoppings are compatible with the {\it ab-initio} estimates in section \ref{sec:hops}.
+With this choice, we interpolate between the limits of dominant ligand-mediated vs. direct hopping.

-In the hypothetical regime of pure ligand-mediated hopping ($t_2$ and $t_6$), we find $\Gamma = 0$, while contributions from $d$-$d$ hopping satisfy $J > 0$ is antiferromagnetic and $K < 0$ is ferromagnetic.
+In the hypothetical regime of pure ligand-mediated hopping (finite $t_2,t_6>0$ ), we find $\Gamma = 0$.
+If we ignore the ferromagnetic correction $\delta J$, then $J > 0$ is antiferromagnetic and $K < 0$ is ferromagnetic.
 These findings verify expectations from perturbation theory for this limit\cite{liu2018pseudospin,sano2018kitaev}.
 The Kitaev coupling is the largest, with values $|K/J| \sim 1 - 10$ depending on the precise balance of hoppings.
 If we consider also the ferromagnetic correction $\delta J \sim -2$ to $-6$ meV discussed in the previous section, the overall sign of $J$ should reverse, and the magnitude may be suppressed, such that dominant Kitaev coupling is possible with some tuning.

 By contrast, for the physically relevant region of large $t_3$ and finite values of all hoppings, we anticipate that ferromagnetic $J < 0$ is the dominant coupling, particularly due to contributions $\propto t_1 t_3$ and the correction $\delta J$.
-In fact, $\delta J$ (which is just the regular ferromagnetic exchange for 90$^\circ$ bonds\cite{goodenough1963magnetism}) is the largest contribution.
+In fact, $\delta J$ (which is just the regular ferromagnetic super-exchange for 90$^\circ$ bonds\cite{goodenough1963magnetism}) is the largest contribution.
 All possible combinations of signs of $K$ and $\Gamma$ are possible depending on the balance of hoppings, but their magnitude is suppressed relative to $J$.
 For very short Co-Co bond lengths, where the direct hopping contribution to $t_2$ is the largest ($t_2 < 0$), the tendency is for $K, \Gamma <0$.
 For longer bond lengths, where ligand-mediated contributions are the largest ($t_2 >0$), then $K,\Gamma > 0$.